What's happened

 How we got here

-Queen Sirikit, a revered figure in Thailand, had been hospitalized since 2019 due to multiple illnesses and a recent bloodstream infection.
-She was the wife of King Bhumibol Adulyadej, Thailand's longest-reigning monarch, and mother of the current King Vajiralongkorn.
-Her death marks a significant moment for the Thai monarchy and nation.
+Queen Sirikit, a revered figure in Thailand, had been hospitalized since 2019 due to multiple illnesses, including a blood infection.
+She was the wife of King Bhumibol Adulyadej, Thailand's longest-reigning monarch, and mother to the current King Vajiralongkorn.
+Her death marks a significant moment in Thai history, prompting official mourning and cultural observances.

 Go deeper

-- What are the official mourning guidelines in Thailand?
+- What are the official mourning customs in Thailand?

 - How is tourism affected during the mourning period?